 Right to Inspect and Copy

-You may request access to your therapy record and billing records maintained by me in order to inspect and request copies of the records.
+You may request access to your therapy record and billing records maintained by Summit Counseling in order to inspect and request copies of the records.
 All requests for access must be made in writing.
-Under limited circumstances, I may deny access to your records.
-I may charge a fee for the costs of copying and sending you any records requested.
+Under limited circumstances access to your records may be denied.
+A fee for the costs of copying and sending records requested will be applied.
 If you are a parent or legal guardian of a minor, please note that certain portions of the minor's record may not be accessible to you.
-For more information follow this link to State of Wisconsin, Rights of Children and Adolescents In Outpatient Mental Health Treatment .
+For more information, you may go to https://www.dhs.wisconsin.gov/... to view the publication State of Wisconsin, Rights of Children and Adolescents In Outpatient Mental Health Treatment.

 Public Contacts, Gifts and Social Media

 It is extremely important to me to protect your privacy rights as a client.
-Therefore, outside of the office setting I will restrict relationships with my clients.
-If we should see each other in a public place I will not acknowledge you.
-This is so you won’t feel the need to explain who I am to friends or family.
-I will not accept social invitations to parties, graduations or other similar events.
-You pay me a reasonable fee for my services, therefore I do not accept gifts.
-Referrals are however always appreciated.
+Therefore, outside of the office setting therapists will restrict relationships with clients.
+Should you see your therapist in a public place, he/she will not acknowledge you.
+This is so you won’t feel the need to explain who your therapist is to friends or family.
+Therapists will not accept social invitations to parties, graduations or other similar events.
+You pay Summit Counseling a reasonable fee for services; therefore therapists do not accept gifts.
+Referrals to Summit Counseling are however always appreciated.

 Increasingly, interpersonal communication includes activities such as texting, email and social networking on sites like Linked-In and Facebook.
-I will not participate in social networking with clients on these sites.
-It is recognized however, that voicemail, email and text messaging may be the best form of communication between me and clients.
+Summit Counseling therapists will not participate in social networking with clients on these sites.
+It is recognized however, that voicemail, email and text messaging may be the best form of communication between you and your therapist.
 It is further understood that these forms of communication potentially include dropped calls or texts and privacy breaches due to hacking.
 It is generally accepted that users of these forms of communication accept these types of risk.

 As a free-standing, private out-patient clinic, Summit Counseling LLC is designed to provide therapeutic services to clients assumed to be autonomous and self-responsible.
-If you are in a crisis or have expectations for after-hours care, you may discuss this need with me so that coping strategies can be developed.
-If necessary, I can make a referral that will better meet your therapeutic needs.
+If you are in a crisis or have expectations for after-hours care, you may discuss this need with your therapist so coping strategies can be developed.
+If necessary, a referral that will better meet your therapeutic needs will be made.
 In an emergency, always call 911 or go to your nearest Emergency Room for assistance.

-EFFECTIVE DATE AND CHANGES TO THIS NOTICE: This Notice is effective on April 4, 2017.
-I may change the terms of this Notice at any time.
-If I change this Notice, I may make the new Notice terms effective for all PHI that I maintain, including any information created or received prior to issuing the new Notice.
-If I change this Notice, I will post the revised Notice on the Summit Counseling website at www.SummitCounseling.us.
+EFFECTIVE DATE AND CHANGES TO THIS NOTICE: This Notice is effective on April 20, 2022.
+The terms of this Notice may change at any time.
+The new Notice terms will be effective for all PHI being maintained, including any information created or received prior to issuing the new Notice.
+Revised notices will be posted on the Summit Counseling website at www.SummitCounseling.us.